-The BC Championship shall be an open entry event taking place in Richmond from December 9th-11th, 2022.
-The format for the preliminary round will be a triple knockout format and the playoff round format will be based on the total number of entries (see chart under rule 8G of the 2023 Curl BC General Rules).
+The BC Championship shall be an open entry event taking place in Esquimalt from January 27-28, 2024.
+The format for the preliminary round will be determined by Curl BC based on the total number of entries.
 Games will be 8 ends in length.
-The successful team will represent BC at the 2023 Canadian Wheelchair Championships, February 20th-25th, 2023 in Moose Jaw, Saskatchewan.
+The successful team will represent BC at the 2024 Canadian Wheelchair Championships, March 22-29, 2024 in Moose Jaw, Saskatchewan.

 - Teams may be comprised of eligible players from any zone in the province.
-NOTE: In the event that BC cannot field a team for a national competition from within the province, Curl BC can now request an exemption to the residency rule in this category. - Teams shall have at least one member of each gender. - no team shall be required to play more than two games per day - If a game is tied after the eight ends allotted, the teams shall play extra ends until a winner is declared. - Each team will receive 38 minutes of thinking time. - During an eight-end game, a mandatory break of seven minutes will take place at the conclusion of the fourth end. - Fifth players are permitted at all levels of play up to and including national events. - Seeding of teams for preliminary round will only be done for teams who made the playoffs in the 2020 BC Wheelchair Championships and are returning with 3 of 5 players for the 2023 BC Wheelchair Championships - All other teams shall be seeded in preliminary round draw by double blind draw. - Each team will receive 38 minutes thinking time. - · When extra ends are required, the clocks will be reset, and each team shall receive six (6) minutes of playing time
+NOTE: In the event that BC cannot field a team for a national competition from within the province, Curl BC can now request an exemption to the residency rule in this category. - Teams shall have at least one member of each gender. - no team shall be required to play more than two games per day - If a game is tied after the eight ends allotted, the teams shall play extra ends until a winner is declared.

+- Each team will receive 38 minutes of thinking time. - During an eight-end game, a mandatory break of seven minutes will take place at the conclusion of the fourth end. - Fifth players are permitted at all levels of play up to and including national events. - Seeding of teams for preliminary round will only be done for teams who made the playoffs in the 2020 BC Wheelchair Championships and are returning with 3 of 5 players for the 2023 BC Wheelchair Championships - All other teams shall be seeded in preliminary round draw by double blind draw. - Each team will receive 38 minutes thinking time. - When extra ends are required, the clocks will be reset, and each team shall receive six (6) minutes of playing time